 The distal radius is the most common fracture site in the upper extremity.
-Such injuries account for approximately one-sixth of fractures treated in United States emergency departments .
-The Colles fracture is the most common.
+Such injuries account for approximately one-sixth of fractures treated in United States emergency departments (EDs) .
 Familiarity with wrist anatomy and the natural history of major fracture types is essential for appropriate management of distal radius fractures .
 This topic review will discuss the evaluation and management of distal radius fractures in adults.
 Other wrist injuries are discussed elsewhere.
 (See "Evaluation of the adult with acute wrist pain" and "Overview of carpal fractures".)

 EPIDEMIOLOGY AND RISK FACTORS